 The American primary election process is a complicated system that is different from state to state.
 Presidential primaries are essentially indirect elections where voters elect delegates to the Democratic and Republican national conventions that will actually vote for the party’s nominee.

 Many political scientists and pundits are even confused by the different structure of the primary systems in both the states and the political parties.

-Besides Texas, Alabama, Arkansas, Colorado, Georgia, Massachusetts, Tennessee, Vermont, and Virginia will also hold their primaries for both parties.
+Besides Texas, 14 jurisdictions and the Democrats Abroad will also hold their primaries for both parties.
 Super Tuesday usually displays a candidate’s national appeal and electability, and substantial wins will often effectively clinch a nomination.

 This brief primer summarizes the upcoming Texas primary from the candidate, voter, and political party perspectives: